 A student requesting reclassification as a United States Virgin Islands resident for tuition purposes must demonstrate by clear and convincing evidence that his/her domicile is in the United States Virgin Islands.
 The burden of proof lies with the applicant to establish, beyond a doubt, his or her permanent and fixed legal ties to the United States Virgin Islands and separation of ties to any other state.
-An approved change in residency will take effect the next regular (Fall and Spring) semester.
-All requests for a change in residency should be submitted to the Access and Enrollment Services Office on either campus by November 15 for the Spring semester; and by April 30 for the Fall semester.
+An approved change in residency will take effect the next (fall or spring) semester.
+All requests for a change in residency should be submitted to the Access and Enrollment Services Office on either campus by at least one month prior to registration for the semester in which the reclassification is sought.